abayala/term3_path_plan/README.md

 Once a next state is chosen, the function   void PathPlanner::execute_next_state( e_possible_states next_state ) is called, which contains the main code to generate the trajectory to be send to the simulator.
 My implementation is mainly based from the class material, and follows the next sequences:

-*  The local variable lane is later used to generate trajectory points and is set depending on the next state to execute, depending on the state other variables are set or resetted
+*  The local variable lane is later used to generate trajectory points and is set depending on the next state to execute, depending on the state other variables are set or reseted

 ~~~~
   switch( next_state )